 – When onboard, keep your personal belongings with you at all times as thefts do occur on buses.

-– It is also a good idea to have some small bills and coins on hand in case you need to pay bus drivers or buy something on the bus.
+– It is also a good idea to have some small bills and coins on hand in case you need to pay bus drivers or buy something from the food vendor often present on the bus.

 – If you need to get off the bus, let the driver know in advance and be sure to take all of your belongings with you.